 - Department of Technology Management, Eindhoven University of Technology

-- Current positions: consultant in safety engineering and guest lecturer at KU Leuven in the history of computer science, post-doc researcher at Siegen University and member of the HaPoC Council (since 6 October 2017).
+- Current positions: guest lecturer at KU Leuven in the history of computer science, post-doc researcher at Siegen University and member of the HaPoC Council (since 6 October 2017).

 The incentive for this blog in my words: